Get Started

 Finding Dead Links Worth Chasing

 Screaming Frog crawls entire domains to map broken internal and external links at scale.
 Configure it to follow external links one level deep, export the results, and prioritize pages with strong backlink profiles using Majestic or Moz metrics.
-For: technical SEOs comfortable with spreadsheet workflows.

 The Replacement Content That Gets Links

 Not every piece of content makes a worthy replacement.
-The webmaster linking to the broken resource chose it for a reason—it served their audience.
+The webmaster linking to the broken resource chose it for a reason, it served their audience.
 Your replacement must match or exceed that original value.

 Relevance trumps perfection.
 A slightly less comprehensive resource that fits the linking page’s specific context outperforms a sprawling guide that forces the reader to hunt for the relevant section.
 Scan the paragraph surrounding the broken link and mirror its focus.